 Social skills are important to communicating and interacting with others and are critical for long-term relationships.
 The ability to understand and manage one’s own emotions while understanding and responding to other people is crucial for a more independent life.

-Social Skills are the combination of the ability to understand and manage your own emotions coupled with the ability to understand and respond to other people.
-Social Skills are important to communicating and interacting with others and are critical for long term relationships.
-Students with developmental delays often need help in developing these skills that are more easily acquired by age level peers through family and school relationships.
-Direct teaching and guided practice along with school wide consistency help with the development of these skills.
-Modeling appropriate behavior in different social situations, use of video to provide individual feedback, social stories and role playing are methods employed to develop and practice desired skills.
+Students with developmental delays often need help in developing these crucial social skills.
+Direct teaching and guided practice, along with school-wide consistency, help with the development of these skills.
+Engagement with age-level peers through family and school relationships is encouraged.
+Modeling appropriate behavior in different social situations, use of video to provide individual feedback, social stories, and role playing are methods to develop and practice desired skills.

-Emphasis is placed on assessment of individuals followed by goals to improve individual achievement levels.
-Students in the Transition program focus on the transfer of social skills from school to community and work settings.
+Students in the Transition Program focus on the transfer of social skills from school to community and work settings.